anandy07/Olympics-Medals-Predictor/README.md

 This project is licensed under the MIT License.

 ⭐ Contribute & Support
-If you found this useful, consider giving it a star ⭐ on GitHub!
+If you liked this project, consider giving it a star ⭐ on GitHub!
-Pull requests, feature suggestions, and forks are always welcome.
+Pull requests, issues, and suggestions are always welcome.

-yaml
-Copy
-Edit

----

-Would you also like a `requirements.txt` file generated based on the notebook?